 Talking To Children About Mental Health

-An important step to talking about mental health with children is to bring it down to a level they can understand.
+An important step in talking about mental health with children is to bring it down to a level they can understand.
 You can do this by talking to them about how they can sometimes have sad days and happy days.
 You can also use yourself as an example so you can provide them with appropriate examples of how you’ve had happy and sad days.
-Being open about like this will help remove the stigma of mental health, allowing the children to feel safe about sharing their own feelings.
+Being open about this will help remove the stigma of mental health, allowing the children to feel safe about sharing their own feelings.

 Another method you can use when talking to children about mental health is to relate it to physical health to help them understand.
 For example, you could have a conversation about how your heart beats changes when running around and when you’re scared, both causing the heart to beat faster.
-This will then allow you to talk about how your heart can beat faster from feeling like you’re scared, without something scaring you.
-Now you can explain to them that this is called anxiety and that some people can feel this way most days, often without knowing why.

 The picture is split in two with the top image being of a group of children playing together outside.
 The bottom image being of another group of children playing together outside.
 The two images are separated by the article title - How To Teach Children About Mental Health